codeparkhouston/guided-inspect-element/README.md

-# Peaking into the code
+# Peeking into the code

 Sometimes it really helps to open something up to see what's going on.
-The "Inspect Element" tool let's us do just that for webpages!
-It's like opening the hood of a car, working backwards on a math problem, or reading a recipe for grandma's chicken soup.
+The "Inspect Element" tool lets us do just that for webpages!
+It's like opening the hood of a car, working backwards on a math problem, or reading a recipe for your favorite dessert.

 **Let's try it on your school's webpage!**